 What are post-operation complications?

-At Metrocentre we have a low complications rate associated with our open-ended vasectomy procedure which gives men a more comfortable recovery as traditional vasectomies are more likely to cause congestion and inflammation in the microtubules called the epdidymis.
-Side effects associated with these traditional procedures are post vasectomy congestion pain syndrome.
+At Metrocentre we have a low complications rate associated with our open-ended vasectomy procedure which gives men a more comfortable recovery as traditional vasectomies are more likely to cause congestion and inflammation in the microtubules called the epididymis.
+Side effects associated with these traditional procedures are posted vasectomy congestion pain syndrome.
 This pain usually starts within one month or as late as one year after the procedure.
-It is caused by congestion of the epididiymal tubules and the pressure in the vas deferens after it has been suddenly ‘closed off’.
+It is caused by congestion of the epididymal tubules and the pressure in the vas deferens after it has been suddenly ‘closed off’.
 The testicles continue to produce 10-15 million sperm a day and this build-up of sperm can cause mild to chronic pain.
-This syndrome is usually treated using anti-inflammatories, a vasectomy reversal or reverting to an open ended vasectomy which may alleviate the pain at the source.
-At Metrocentre, with advanced vasectomy reversal techniques we can help alleviate the congestion and pain associated with traditional vasectomy procedures.
+This syndrome is usually treated using anti-inflammatories, a vasectomy reversal or reverting to an open-ended vasectomy which may alleviate the pain at the source.
+At Metrocentre, with advanced vasectomy reversal techniques, we can help alleviate the congestion and pain associated with traditional vasectomy procedures.

 Vasectomy procedures use three main techniques…